Rockypocky77/ChancifySATPrep/sat1.md

 C) are being valued
 D) have been valued

-When a student has questions, you should ask the instructor for clarification.
+When students have questions, they should ask the instructor for clarification.

 A) NO CHANGE
-B) they should ask the instructor for clarification.
+B) you should ask the instructor for clarification.
-C) students should ask the instructor for clarification.
+C) a student should ask the instructor for clarification.
 D) one should ask the instructor for clarification.

 Neither the principal nor the teachers was aware of the schedule change.